 We recommend that real estate professionals work with the Wisconsin Radon Program and our certified radon measurement and mitigation contractors for testing and fixing homes.

 Test for radon before you buy

 While radon testing is not required by law or regulated in Wisconsin, we recommend testing for radon during real estate transactions to better understand radon levels and lung cancer risk.
 Luckily, testing a home for radon is easy and can put both the buyer’s and seller’s mind at ease.
 If a radon test is conducted, it should be done in the basement or lowest livable level of the home.

 Typically, the year average of radon levels in basements is double the radon levels on the main floors of homes where residents spend most of their time.
 Thus, long-term, year-long measurements provide a more accurate estimate of radon exposure and lung cancer risks.
 However, we recognize the time constraints of real-estate transactions, and recommend that at least two-day, closed condition radon tests are conducted.

-The seller must inform the buyer of any known unsafe levels of radon in Wisconsin.
+In Wisconsin, the seller must inform the buyer of any known unsafe levels of radon.

 Certified individuals in a Radon Proficiency Program for Residential Measurement should be used for radon testing in real estate transfers.
 The U.S. EPA recommends mitigating (fixing) radon at levels of 4 pico Curies per Liter (pCi/L) or greater.